Marcus Smart

-Marcus Osmond Smart (born March 6, 1994) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Marcus Osmond Smart (born March 6, 1994) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
+Smart is considered one of the best point of attack defenders in the league, earning three NBA All-Defensive Team selections and winning NBA Defensive Player of the Year in 2022.
 He played college basketball for the Oklahoma State Cowboys.

-Smart was drafted with the sixth overall pick in the 2014 NBA draft by the Celtics.
+Smart was drafted with the sixth overall pick in the 2014 NBA draft by the Boston Celtics.
 He initially came off the bench for the Celtics before starting games regularly in 2018 and becoming the starting point guard in 2021.
-He was named the NBA Defensive Player of the Year for the 2021–22 season, becoming only the sixth guard in NBA history to win the award.
-Smart has also been named to the NBA All-Defensive First Team three times and is a two-time NBA Hustle Award winner, winning it in 2019 and 2022.
-He helped the Celtics reach the NBA Finals in 2022.
+Smart was named the NBA Defensive Player of the Year for the 2021–22 season, becoming only the sixth guard in NBA history to win the award and the second point guard after Gary Payton to do so.
+He has also been named to the NBA All-Defensive First Team twice and is a three-time NBA Hustle Award winner, winning it in 2019, 2022, and 2023.
+Smart helped the Celtics reach the NBA Finals in 2022.
+After eight seasons in Boston, Smart was traded to the Memphis Grizzlies in 2023, where he struggled with injuries, leading to him getting traded again to the Washington Wizards in 2025.

 Early life

-Smart is the son of Billy Frank Smart and Camellia Smart, who died of myelodysplastic syndrome on September 16, 2018.
+Marcus Osmond Smart was born on March 6, 1994, in Flower Mound, Texas, to Billy Frank Smart and Camellia Smart, who died of myelodysplastic syndrome on September 16, 2018.
 He has three older brothers: Todd Westbrook (deceased), Jeff Westbrook, and Michael Smart.
-He attended Edward S. Marcus High School in Flower Mound, Texas, along with one of his future Oklahoma State teammates, Phillip Forte.
-During his senior year, Smart averaged 15.1 points, 9.2 rebounds and 5 assists.
-In his high school career, he achieved a record of 115–6 through three seasons and was a two-time 5A state champion.
+Smart attended Edward S. Marcus High School in Flower Mound, Texas, along with one of his future Oklahoma State teammates, Phillip Forte.
+As a senior, Smart averaged 15.1 points, 9.2 rebounds, and 5.0 assists.
+In high school, Smart achieved a record of 115–6 through three seasons and was a two-time 5A state champion.
 He was also named a McDonald's All-American and was an ESPNHS first team All-American.
 Smart went on to set a new Team USA U18 record for steals over a five-game period when he grabbed 18 during the 2012 FIBA Americas U18 Championships in Brazil.

 Smart played youth football until the sixth grade and continues to enjoy playing tennis in his spare time.

 Considered a five-star recruit by ESPN.com, Smart was listed as the No. 1 shooting guard and the No. 10 player in the nation in 2012.